Nitesh Narayan Rane: Swabhiman Sanghatana

 Rane started his career by founding Swabhiman Sanghatana which raises social issues in areas of youth unemployment, health services, basic amenities throughout Maharashtra, and mainly in Mumbai.
 He was also the general secretary of Youth Congress, Mumbai but resigned from his post in December 2008 because of the conflict between him and other local Congress leaders.
 At the onset of summer of 2010, the organisation launched a toll free helpline where citizens could register their complaints against the private water supply tankers.
 Rane stated that the private tankers charged exorbitant prices ranging from anything between 6 and 25 times the rate set by Brihanmumbai Municipal Corporation.
 He blamed the Shiv Sena-BJP administered BMC for their failure to curb "water-mafia".

-Swabhiman Sanghatana has organised several job fairs.
-In October 2011 at Kamgar Maidan, Mumbai, it set a Guinness World Record by conducting largest job fair which gave over 25,000 jobs to unemployed youth, including physically challenged.

 Politics

-He contested from Kankavli vidhansabha constituency in 2014 Maharashtra Legislative Assembly election and won by margin of over 25,000 votes.
+He contested from Kankavli vidhansabha constituency in 2014 Maharashtra Legislative Assembly election and won by a margin of over 25,000 votes.

 Other works

-In September 2012 he started an initiative called "Maharashtra Kalanidhi" (MKN) along with theatre personality Anant Panshikar in order to help Marathi theatre and to get audience to Marathi cinema.
-The organisation helped director-producer Sanjay Jadhav when he faced financial setbacks in production of his film Duniyadari (2013). he is building a film city, which will help the Marathi film makers to have very good locations in konkan and low rates for hiring the comprehensive facilities in the film city. first phase of the project is on 10 acres of land in the malvan area.he is working on the project along with team of maharashtra kalanidhi.
+In September 2012, he co-founded Maharashtra Kalanidhi (MKN) with Anant Panshikar to support Marathi theatre and cinema.
+The initiative also aided the production of the Marathi comedy film Duniyadari (2013).

-In February 2012, he launched Sindhudurg Tour Guide, a training program with the aim to provide employment & self-employment opportunity to local youth in tourism industry in the Sindhudurg district.
+In February 2012, he launched the Sindhudurg Tour Guide, a training program to create job opportunities for local youth in tourism in the Sindhudurg district.
+In February 2014, he launched Naukri Express, a mobile job office that travels across Maharashtra, connecting job seekers with local employers.

-In February 2014 he also launched a unique mobile job providing initiative called "Naukri Express".
-A mobile vehicle which has mobile office with counters and interview booths, it will travel across Maharashtra advertising vacancies in local organisations with the aim to bring jobs at doorsteps.